 Cutting back grape vines

 You can use cuttings leftover from pruning grapevines, or you can intentionally remove specific parts of the plant for the purpose of propagation.Great beginners instructions straight from Temecula's wine country.You should prune mature grape vines during their dormancy phase, which is in the late winter, from January through the first of March in most areas.
 As the grapevine .
-Rake under the vines and around the trunk to clear out any debris and expose the vines.
+Locate a long vine that sticks out past a bunch of grapes and cut it back so that one set of leaves are just covering the bunch.

+A spur is a dormant cane that has been cut back to only a few inches, with only two or three visible “buds” on its length,' advises Wes Hagen, brand ambassador for .
 Which method should you use?
 It depends on the grape variety, some .As for how to prune established grape vines, around 80 percent of the growth is removed from the vine during pruning - as grapes produce fruit on new shoots.
-Prune late-blooming vines in the winter or early spring to promote new growth.
 Remove all the canes older than 2 years where .There two main methods used for pruning grapevines are cane pruning and spur pruning.
 Prune your vines in late winter or very early spring.
 It is best to take a 6 foot or so shoot and then start making cuttings at the base of the shoot.Cutting these back to the main stem allows the vine to redirect energy to healthier growth.Vues : 71,8K

 How to Root Grape Vine Cuttings: A Step-by-Step Guide

-This number will depend on type of grape, variety and vine vigor.
+Before you begin, look closely at the vine and identify the canes that were last year’s new growth.
 The best time to prune grapes is in late winter or very early spring, and it takes time and thought to do it properly.Pruning grape vines correctly and timely is important for maintaining optimal growth.
 If your grape vine is healthy there shouldn't be a problem with pruning it back to the main stem(s).If you want to prune your grape vine, the first thing you need to do is to cut off all of the branches that are too long.
 Be thorough in your pruning, reaching through the trellis .There are two common types of grape pruning – cane pruning and spur pruning.
 Remove all canes that are too small and weak to produce fruit with pruning or lopping shears.
 Step 5: Clean Up.

 How to Prune Grape Vines: An Easy Guide